 The merger created exciting new opportunities for collaboration in teaching and research, which allows all of our students to benefit from the expertise of these two interrelated areas so critical to Australian society.

 The Faculty delivers a suite of bachelor degrees including law, accounting and finance, commerce and information technology.
-A comprehensive range of postgraduate business programs are also offered from the Master of Business Administration (Executive) to the Master of Commerce where students can major in Marketing, Human Resource Management and Business Information Systems.
+A comprehensive range of postgraduate business programs are also offered from the Master of Business Administration (Executive), the Master of Commerce, Master of Finance through to the Graduate Diploma in Australian Migration Law and Practice.

 What we offer